Azure/Azure-TDSP-Utilities/README.md

 - [Interactive Data Exploration, Analysis, and Reporting (IDEAR) in Python](DataScienceUtilities/DataReport-Utils/Python).
 - [Automated Modeling and Reporting in R (AMAR in R)](DataScienceUtilities/Modeling/)

 You can easily run these utilities on sample data in the **Data/Common** directory.
-If you are using [Azure Data Science Virtual Machine] (https://azure.microsoft.com/en-us/marketplace/partners/microsoft-ads/standard-data-science-vm/), all three utilities are instantly ready to run.
+If you are using [Azure Data Science Virtual Machine](https://azure.microsoft.com/en-us/marketplace/partners/microsoft-ads/standard-data-science-vm/), all three utilities are instantly ready to run.

 ## Ask Questions.